microsoft/vscode-docs/docs/containers/docker-compose.md

 ## Adding Docker Compose support to your project

 You can add Docker Compose files to your workspace at the same time you add a Dockerfile by opening the Command Palette (`kb(workbench.action.showCommands)`) and using **Docker: Add Docker Files to Workspace** command.
+You'll be asked if you want to add Docker Compose files.
 If you want to keep your existing Dockerfile, choose **No** when prompted to overwrite the Dockerfile.

 The Docker extension adds the following files to your workspace: